joker-eph/githubmove/GitHubMove.rst

 Finally, you could use *git-svn* and one of the subproject mirrors::

-  # Clone from the single read-only git repo
+  # Clone from the single read-only Git repo
   git clone http://llvm.org/git/llvm.git
   cd llvm
   # Configure the SVN remote and initialize the svn metadata